unb-faas/sequence_comparison/README.md

   - fastapi (used for receive API requests on on-demand instances)
   - asyncio (used to perfom paralel processment on on-demand instances)

-The sources codes of FaaS deployments and Python native (with fastapi) application is available on https://github.com/unb-faas/sequence_comparison_app
+The source codes of FaaS deployments and Python native (with fastapi) application is available on https://github.com/unb-faas/sequence_comparison_app

 ## Scripts
  - **generateTestCases.sh**